Belisarius: Overall performance

-Belisarius is generally held in extremely high regard among historians.
+Belisarius is generally held in high regard among historians.
 This is mostly because of the victories at Dara, Ad Decimum and Tricamarum.
 Little attention has been paid to his defeats in the east and at the Battle of Rome.
 Brogna puts him among the best commanders in history, Hughes says of him that he remains behind Alexander the Great and Caesar, but not by much.